Generic parser settings

 Signature code

-A Rigi token has a unique identifier, which is a 64-bit unsigned long integral numerical type (
+A Rigi token has a unique identifier, a 64-bit unsigned long integral numerical type (

 ulong